1.4. Integrating into your application

 )

-You will also need to resolve the other dependencies of the Proximie SDK, which include Boost, OpenSSL, and various GStreamer packages.
+Regardless of installation method, you will also need to resolve the other dependencies of the Proximie SDK, which include Boost, OpenSSL, and various GStreamer packages.

 find_package(Boost 1.86 REQUIRED COMPONENTS filesystem url)